elbeardmorez/nixTools/devel/README.md

       -l|--limit [=LIMIT]  : limit number of patches to process to LIMIT (default: 1)
-      -f|--filter [=]FILTER  : only use commits matching the (regex) expression FILTER. repeated filter args
+      -f|--filter [=]FILTER  : only use commits matching the FILTER which has form REGEXP[|TYPE] where
-                               are supported
+                               TYPE represents a vcs field (supports:
+                               message, author). repeated filter args
+                               are also supported, with duplicate type
+                               searches narrowing any previous search
       -rm|--repo-map [=CATEGORY]  : push diffs to sub-directory based upon the comma delimited CATEGORY
                                     list, with each item corresponding